Katora, Punjab

-Katora village is located in Zira tehsil in Firozpur district in Punjab.This village is 48 Km away from the district headquarter Firozpur.
+Katora village is located in Zira tehsil in Firozpur district in Punjab.This village is 48 km away from the district headquarter Firozpur.
 Katora village is also a Gram Panchayat.

 Literacy rate of this village is 59.33%.

 Total population of this village is 1,040.
 Male population is 544 while female population is 496.

-Pin code of this village is 142028.
+The Postal Index Number of this village is 142028.